stfab/Schatten/_posts/2023-08-25-features-of-schatten.markdown

 By specifying the image tag, you can either load a local asset or an external image.
 The external image can be an URL and should contain `http`.
 Else Schatten will look for a local asset with the given path, for example `assets/images/my-image.jpg`.

 Further, you can add a subtitle to your image by adding the `image_title` tag.
 This will be displayed below the image.

-### Table of contents

-The jekyll-toc plugin can be used to generate a table of contents for your posts.
-You can enable it by setting `toc: true` in the front matter of your post.
-The table of contents will be generated from the headings in your post.
-You can configure the plugin in the `_config.yml` file.
-For adding the toc to a new layout, add ´{{content | toc_only}}´.